An arthroscopic assisted minimally invasive approach can be used for some fractures.

 The articular surface is evaluated to make sure that it is anatomically reduced.

-The K-wire ends are cut and bent away from the articular surface and the patellar ligament.
+The K-wire ends are cut and bent away from the articular surface.

 The stifle joint is sutured using monofilament absorbable suture material.
 The wound is closed in layers.